 - <50 years age: 287

-Currently on our facility, there is only three homes with different wards to accommodate persons of all ages (the breakdown of which is given above).
-Due to many reasons related to their volatile mental state and specific medical needs, these inhabitants can quarrel with each other, which on occassion can escalate into injury to each other.
-Thus, this has influenced our vision for our new facility to ensure we keep everyone's safety in mind.
+Currently in our facility, there are only three homes with different wards to accommodate persons of all ages (the breakdown of which is given above).
+Due to many reasons related to their volatile mental state and unique medical needs, these inhabitants can quarrel with each other, which on occassion can escalate into physcial conflict Hence, our vision for our new facility to ensure we keep everyone's safety in mind.

 Vision: A Facility to Tackle this Challenge